s4k10503/WatermelonGameClone/README.md

 1. Clone this repository and open it in Unity editor
 2. Get Extenject and DOTween in the Asset Store (if you haven't already)
 3. Select "My Assets" in the package manager and apply Extenject and DOTween
+4. Extract the AutoSubstitute.zip shipped with Extenject to the TestFramework folder
+5. Add reference to NSubstitute.dll in Zenject-TestFramework.asmdef and EditMode.asmdef

 ## Third Party Assets